Campus Food Bank

 It’s my first time at the Food Bank.
 Do I have to fill out any forms?

-If you are new to the Food Bank, we ask that you fill out an intake form so that we can add your name to our intake system.
+If you are new to the Food Bank, we will have you fill out an intake form so that we can add your name to our intake system.
 Because we are a satellite location of the Thurston County Food Bank, we use the same database to keep better track of the people who use its services.
 None of the information you choose to provide will affect your eligibility to use the food bank.
 The information is used for statistical purposes and to let us know what type of services we should provide to better serve the community.
+You do NOT need n Evergreen ID, driver’s license, or other form of identification.
+All information given is voluntary.

-If you are picking up food for members of your household, please provide their information on the back of the Client Intake Form.
+If you are picking up food for members of your household, you will need to provide their information on the back of the Client Intake Form.

 How do I use the Food Bank?

-- Full Visits (limited to 15 visits per calendar year at all TCFB Distribution sites): A full visit allows you to pick up an unlimited* amount of fruits, vegetables, bread/pastries, and refrigerated items.
-You are also allowed to pick up a limited** amount of canned goods and shelf stable items.
+- Partial Visits (limited to 15 per calendar year at all TCFB distribution sites): A partial visit allows you to pick • up bread, produce, pastries, dairy, meat, and eggs.

-- Supplemental Visits (unlimited visits at all TCFB Distribution sites): A supplemental visit allows you to pick up an unlimited* amount of fruits, vegetables, bread/pastries, and refrigerated items.
-Canned goods and shelf-stable items are NOT included in supplemental visits.
+- Supplemental Visits (unlimited visits at all TCFB Distribution sites): A supplemental visit allows you to pick up • bread, produce, and pastries.

-How can I donate to the TESC Satellite Food Bank?
+How can I donate to the Evergreen Satellite Food Bank?

 - Previously opened and eaten food items